cloud-gov/cg-site/content/docs/ops/configuration-management.md

 ### Should PRs be assigned?

 PRs are typically not assigned in GitHub, unless someone specifically needs to sign off on the change.

-Mentioning someone in the PR with the `@` notation and/or contacting them outside the GitHub context to request a review is preferred.
+You can request a review using GitHub's built-in tools, mention someone in the PR with the `@` notation, or contact them outside the GitHub context to request a review.

 ### When reviewing a PR, should the change be tested locally?